squiddy/homer/README.md

 ## Setup

-Get the rust compiler in version 1.35.0 and run `cargo run`.
+Get the nightly rust compiler in version 1.36.0 and run `cargo run`.
 Configuration is possible by editing the `config.toml` in the working directory.